dunglas/doctrine-json-odm/README.md

 Checkout [the PostgreSQL documentation](http://www.postgresql.org/docs/current/static/datatype-json.html) or [the MySQL](https://dev.mysql.com/doc/refman/en/json.html) one to learn how to query the stored JSON document.

+### Limitations when updating nested properties

+Due to how Doctrine works, it will not detect changes to nested objects or properties.
+The reason for this is that Doctrine compares objects by reference to optimize `UPDATE` queries.
+If you experience problems where no `UPDATE` queries are executed, you might need to `clone` the object before you set it.
+That way Doctrine will notice the change.
+See https://github.com/dunglas/doctrine-json-odm/issues/21 for more information.

 ## FAQ

 **What DBMS are supported?**